-There’s tonnes of information out there on acne – after all, it’s one of the most common skin condition affecting teenagers and adults alike.
-But what about acne that occurs elsewhere on the body?
+While there’s plenty of information out there about acne on the face, what about acne that occurs elsewhere on the body?

 What is back acne?